As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Some of the best places include the mussels of the Mississippi River beds, the Wisconsin River beds in Boscobel, or the river beds of Grant River.

 Diamonds are found in many places in Wisconsin, including its northwestern, southeastern, and southwestern parts.
-The area of moraine gravels near Diamond Bluff or the gravels in Plum Creek in northwest Wisconsin are the best Nordic regions of the state to find diamonds.
+The area of moraine gravels near Diamond Bluff or the gravels in Plum Creek in northwest Wisconsin is the best Nordic region of the state to find diamonds.